Dian01811/MICR_475/hw_7.md

 friendly to red and green color blindness.
 In addition, we resized the labels and points to make them easier to read.
 We removed an obvious outlier, as well as a gray background and a white grid.
-We decided to use ellipse and histogram to display the distribution range of each group of points, and the effect is more intuitive.
+We decided to use ellipse and density plot to display the distribution range of each group of data, and the effect is more intuitive.